TasengMancheykhun/parallel_programming/README.md

        * No lock applied
        * No queue management

+  * Both 'Atomic' and 'Critical' helps to avoid race condition.
+Then what's the difference:
+    * Atomic is faster as here there is no lock

 ## open MPI concepts:
   * MPI is a library for message passing or communication between nodes/cores to perform parallel programming in Distributed Memory Architecture